Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-18 00:26:29
+Last Updated: 2025-06-19 00:26:56

-A man's worth depends upon the nobility of his aspirations.
+All God's creatures are His family; and he is the most beloved of God who tries to do most good to God's creatures.

-By Ali ibn Abi Talib (R.A)
+By Abdul Kalam